Create an Experience Builder app

 Infographic with demographic profile

-13. In the infographic window, next to 5 minute walk, click the drop-down arrow and choose 10 minute walk to explore the demographics for the population within this buffer.
+13. In the infographic window, click 5 minute walk and choose 10 minute walk.

 10 minute walk option